Education Required for Addiction Counselor Credentialing

 Prescription of Hormonal Contraceptives

-Rhode Island does not allow pharmacists to prescribe hormonal contraceptives.
+Rhode Island allows pharmacists to prescribe hormonal contraceptives.

 Learn more about Prescription of Hormonal Contraceptives